LiliyaSemenenko/Pedestrian-Walk/README.md

 - $offset$: Enables fine-tuning of the pedestrians' positions in the simulation, introducing small displacements to avoid collisions or align the pedestrians with specific areas or paths within the virtual environment.

 It is important to note that adjusting these parameters can greatly impact the behavior and movement patterns of the pedestrians in the simulation.
 Careful consideration and testing should be undertaken to ensure a realistic and consistent virtual environment.

+## Mean paths

+We can define an average path by considering all pedestrian trajectories that connect L to R and vice versa.

+First part of the code is used to create a mean path for pedestrians in a simulation.
+The mean path is created using splines and is defined by the functions y_star, dy_star, and ddy_star.
+These functions are used to generate a trajectory that a group of pedestrians can follow.

+The code initializes the values of several parameters and generates a random initial position for the first pedestrian.
+It then creates an array 'ped' that will store the positions and velocities of all the pedestrians at each time step.
+The first row of 'ped' is initialized with the initial position and velocity of the first pedestrian.

 ## Method